fcaud/rideTandemTechTest/README.md

 ## Assumptions & Decisions

-- Split Card into own component
+- Split Card into own component (in components folder for future scalability)
 - Added utils for api service call and types file
-- Endpoint did not have days bus not in service so added data to existing endpoint
+- Endpoint did not have 'nonOperationalDays' data so added data to existing endpoint
 - Bus data fetched on mount and at intervals of 10s.
-API will not be called if previous request has not resolved, if slow connection (e.g. in rural area with poor internet/signal).
+API will not be called if previous request has not resolved, for example if it is a slow connection (e.g. in rural area with poor internet/signal).

 ## Suggestions for further implementation